Collison's late jumper sends Pacers past Bulls

 But the Pacers responded quickly with an 11-point burst to go up 103-99 on a jumper by Turner with 3:20 to go.

-Indiana appeared to be in good shape until Blakeney hit his 3-pointer while being fouled by Collison.
+Indiana appeared to be in good shape until Blakeney hit his 3-pointer while being fouled by the eventual hero Collison.

-Turner had six blocks to complement 18 points for Indiana, while Collison added 14 points and Tyreke Evans 13.
+Turner had six blocks to complement 18 points for Indiana, while Collison added 14 points and Tyreke Evans 13 off the bench.

-Blakeney had a team-high 22 points for the Bulls, who fell to 1-4 at home.
+Blakeney had a team-high 22 points in a reserve role for the Bulls, who fell to 1-4 at home.

 The Bulls ran out to a 33-17 lead in the first 10 minutes, then went up by as many as 18 early in the second period before the Pacers fought back.

-Note: EditorsNote: Minor tweaks/details added throughout